vg-lab/ViSimplDocs/source/02-ViSimplUserInterface.rst

 - **Add ZeroEQ selections as visual groups**: By default the ids received by the ZeroEQ channel will be interpreted by SimPart as a tentative selection, if this option is checked then the received ids will be added automatically as a visual group.
 - **Update on idle**: This will reduce visualization repaint calls to user interaction (camera rotation, etc.) and specific actions.
 - **Show FPS on idle update**: Displays a label with current frames per second rate.
 Note: this might reduce performance due to interface update calls, so it is recommended to hide it when not interested on measuring performance.
-- **Recorder**: This button shows the recorder configuration dialog if the recorder is not running.
-If the recorder is running it will stop the recorder.
-- **Advanced recorder options**: This option will enable advanced configuration options in the recorder.

 ^^^^^^^^^^^^^
 StackViz menu